sucre-samuel1/JobHuntly/README.md

   <br/>

 # 🚀 Project Overview
-**JobHuntly** Landing Page is a modern, responsive website designed as the front face for a job-search platform.
+**Gig-hunter** Landing Page is a modern, responsive website designed as the front face for a job-search platform.
 It provides an engaging user experience for job seekers passionate about startups and those looking for new career opportunities.

 The landing page features smooth scrolling, dynamic job categories, trusted company highlights, and a professional, user-friendly design built using React, React Router, and Lenis for smooth animations.